 The good news is that the answer to this question is almost always yes.
 However, each dip has its own factors to consider based on the ingredients.

-In the case of this red velvet cake dip, the ingredients you want to be careful of would be the butter and cream cheese.
+In the case of this red velvet cake dip, the ingredients you want to be careful of would be the butter, cream cheese, and milk (if used).

 Butter and cream cheese okay to refrigerate, but dairy can be tricky to freeze.
 Due to this, I do not recommend freezing this dip.